bcsherma/beisbol/README.md

 # beisbol

-## A workspace for me to try all kinds of weird stuff
+## Logistic regression for walk rate prediction using retrosheet data.